All Episodes

 But they're saying that she just hasn't moved their needle one way or the other.

-She's got Democrats, independents, and Republicans all agreeing that her efforts have had absolutely no impact on their consideration of Iraq.
+She's got Democrats, Independents, and Republicans all agreeing that her efforts have had absolutely no impact on their consideration of Iraq.

-And I should tell you that the dates of that poll were August 25th to 28th, and of course Katrina hit the next day.
+And I should tell you that the dates of that poll were August 25th to 28th, and of course, Katrina hit the next day.

-But um, this was a very large sample, nationwide survey, ABC Washington Post, and I should say in that same survey, they found that 53% said they support what she's doing, 42% oppose her actions.
+And I should say in that same survey, they found that 53% said they support what she's doing, 42% oppose her actions.

-Well, of course, Roger, I mean we all we all feel for her, uh we all believe that she's got the right to grieve however she wants.
+We all believe that she's got the right to grieve however she wants.

-But that does not mean that people believe that she has nicked the president's armor, that he in fact should sit down and have a face-to-face meeting with her, or I think more to the point of the 80% who say that she hasn't changed their opinions on the war, she really hasn't had a positive effect on uh the war's outcome uh for anyone.
+Or, I think, more to the point of the 80% who say that she hasn't changed their opinions on the war, she really hasn't had a positive effect on the war's outcome for anyone.

 All right, Kellyanne Conway, thanks so much for being here.

-Kellyanne Conway, the polling company.
+Kellyanne Conway, the polling company, some of that latest data.

 We'll be back.

-Is it the death of New Orleans or the beginning of a rebirth?
+The traditional funeral music of New Orleans, is it the death of New Orleans or the beginning of a rebirth?

 It's certainly a turning point for the entire Gulf Coast.